jimmya/sourcery-templates/README.md

 - Mocks will be named `Prefix<Protocol>Suffix`

 > [!IMPORTANT]
+>
 > Protocols have to be annotated with `// sourcery: AutoMockable` to be used with the templates

 ## Running sourcery

-`$ sourcery` will analyze to project and use the configuration you created in `.sourcery.yml` and output the result in your defined output file.
+Running `$ sourcery` will analyze to project and use the configuration you created in `.sourcery.yml` and output the result in your defined output file.

 If you named the configuration differently you have to run